jmriff/Cpp-AI-library/README.md

 This library help create simple AIs with many different activations, and train them.
 After some testing, I found this library is faster than a C version of the same library.

-*The AI.hpp and AI.cpp files are buggy (The reason it is nn.run_round(...) instead of ai.train(...)), and not working at the moment, if you see the issue, I would be glad if you could send me the fixed files
+* The AI.hpp and AI.cpp files are buggy, and not working at the moment, if you see the issue, I would be glad if someone could send me the fixed files

 Supported activations:
 tanh        (Hyperbolic tangent)